 (2) Subregulation (1) does not justify the driver of a vehicle driving at a speed that may constitute driving carelessly, recklessly or at a speed, or in a manner, that is dangerous to the public, having regard to all the circumstances.

-(3) In subregulation (1) “settlement” has the meaning assigned to it by section 14(3) of the Act.
+(3) In subregulation (1) settlement has the meaning assigned to it by section 14(3) of the Act.

 48. Motor vehicles to give way